dmbarbour/wikilon/docs/AwelonLang.md

         (seal-foo)      (s * x) → (s * foo:x)
         (unseal-foo)    (s * foo:x) → (s * x)

-We can then impose a simple rule: that `(seal-foo)` and `(unseal-foo)` may be used directly only from words that match `foo-*`.
-This rule is trivially enforcable by linter or compiler.
-By enforcing it, we confine direct access to our sealed data to the `foo-*` volume of our codebase.
-This aligns conveniently with Awelon's ad-hoc packages.
-We can further enforce that `foo-local-*` words may only be directly used from `foo-*`, to support package-private types and functions.
+We can then impose a simple rule: that `(seal-foo)` and `(unseal-foo)` may be used in source only from words that match `foo-*`.
+This rule is trivially enforcable by linter.
+By enforcing it, we confine direct access to our sealed data to the `foo-*` volume of our codebase, which aligns conveniently with Awelon's ad-hoc packages.
+We can further enforce that `foo-local-*` words may only be directly used from `foo-*`, to support package-private helper functions.

+*Aside:* We might also support sealing entire stacks.
+This would be convenient for debugging stack errors and restricting arity.

 ### Partial Typing and Escape Hatches